acmoles/portfolio/portfolio/projects/wesen.md

 ### What went well

 Wesen features a compelling, usable customisation tool and enables customers to order their creation.
 A proportion of its audience don't consider themselves creative or technical.
-I satisfied my original success criteria, _Gifter friendly_ and _End-to-end._ I also significantly expanded my skills, growing deeper empathy for my product and engineering colleagues.
+I was satisfied my original success criteria, _Gifter friendly_ and _End-to-end_, were met.
+I also significantly expanded my skills, growing deeper empathy for my product and engineering colleagues.

 ### Lessons learnt